-->

 It’s pretty safe to assume most of us have a similar daily routine: Wake up, check our phones, go make coffee, check our phones, go through our daily duties, and check our phones again and again.
 In the evening?
 We get to scroll through our phones as a treat for getting work done during the day.
 If you find yourself rubbing your dry, red eyes at the end of the day, it could be from your screen time, as the blue light emitted from phones and computers can cause eye dryness, vision blurriness, and even cataracts in extreme cases.

 While that all sounds terrifying, protecting your eyes from this short wavelength light is one way to help prevent any of those side effects.
 The most obvious solution would be to swear off technology entirely (as blue light also comes from LED and fluorescent light).
 But the last time we tried that, we found ourselves trying to scroll everything in sight — books, subway maps, clothing racks, picture frames…and we only lasted 12 hours.
-So, it’s safe to say that’s not realistic for any of us.
+So, it’s safe to say that’s unrealistic for most of us.
 Although we must admit, living unplugged in a cozy cabin in the wilderness doesn’t sound like a bad idea some days…

 What do blue-light-blocking glasses do?

 But, back to reality: And that reality is that blue light glasses are a much more convenient way to protect your precious eyes from evil screens.
-These glasses have a special coating in the lenses that can help block the light from getting through, potentially preventing eye damage and even helping you sleep better, as blue light can mess with your circadian rhythm — and we’re all guilty of a little late night doom scrolling.
+These glasses have a special coating in the lenses that can help block the light from getting through, potentially preventing eye damage and even helping you sleep better, as blue light can mess with your circadian rhythm — and we’re all guilty of a little late-night doom scrolling.

-But, do blue light glasses really work?
+But do blue light glasses really work?

 That being said, wearing blue light glasses will help in some ways, making it worth the investment.